-What they really dread is hearing someone say something that will confirm their deepest fear that they aren’t good enough and that God will judge them for it.
-The irony is that their fear is firmly grounded in fact.
-NO ONE is good enough and God will judge EVERYONE who dies without repenting and putting their faith in Jesus.
-Our job is to tell them that God loved them enough to provide a solution to the problem of not being good enough.
+The thing unsaved people really dread is hearing someone say something that will confirm their fear that they really are not good enough and that God will judge them for it.
+Ironically that fear is grounded in fact.
+NO ONE is good enough and God will judge everyone who does not repent of their sin and put their faith in Jesus.
+Our job as Christians is to help them understand that God loved them enough to provide a solution to the problem of not being good enough.
+The solution is Jesus.

 They don’t want to change-

-Most non-Christians know instinctively that if there is a God they are doing things that are totally not cool with that God (Romans 2:15).
-They also know (instinctively) that they will have to stop doing those things if they want to get into a right relationship with Him (Luke 13:5).
-Some churches have gotten around this problem by lying to unbelievers and telling them that they can be Christians without making any changes in how they live.
-Regrettably, all this so-called solution has succeeded in doing is filling our Churches with heathens who sincerely believe they are Christians.
+Non-Christians understand instinctively that if there is a God they are doing things that God is totally not cool with (Romans 2:15).
+They also understand that they will have to stop doing those things if they want to get into a right relationship with Him (Luke 13:5).
+Some well meaning Christians have attempted to skirt this issue by lying to unbelievers and telling them that they can be Christians without making any changes in how they live.
+Regrettably, all this “solution” has done is fill churches with heathens who believe they are Christians.
 The right answer is to lovingly present unbelievers with the truth that God empowers people to change when they come to Him in faith and admit that they have sinned.

-Christians don’t live what they believe-
+Christians don’t live what they say they believe-

 This is because some Christians have bought into the lie that in order to reach the unsaved they have to live like the unsaved.
 All this does is convince non-Christians that being a Christian is really no different than being a non-Christian and is therefore a pointless waste of their time.